 - If you tried using many browsers and browsing more than three sites, but you still receive a DNS Server not responding, it is safe to say that the issue is in your computer.

-Now that we concluded that there is something wrong in your computer that cause the DNS Server not Responding error, it’s time to troubleshoot it.
+Therefore we concluded, that there is something wrong in your computer, that cause the DNS Server not Responding error, it’s time to troubleshoot it.

 How to fix/solve DNS Server not Responding Error?

 - First, restart your PC, press “F8” to proceed in “Advance Boot Options” select “Safe Mode with Networking” then click “Yes” to enter in safe mode.
 When you are there, try to connect to the internet, if you can connect, a security software may be blocking your computer to get connected.
 What if you still receive a DNS Server not Responding Error?
 A software conflict and corrupted DNS services may be the issue.
 What to do?